-Management has omitted the management's discussion and analysis, schedule of the Fund's proportionate share of the net pension liability and schedule of employer contributions that accounting principles generally accepted in the United States of America require to be presented to supplement the financial statements.
-Such missing information, although not a part of the financial statements, is required by Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
+Management has omitted the management's discussion and analysis and budgetary comparison information for the Water Revolving Fund that accounting principles generally accepted in the United States of America require to be presented to supplement the financial statements.
+Such missing information, although not a part of the financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
 Our opinion on the financial statements is not affected by this missing information.

-Supplementary Information
+Other Information

-Our audit was conducted for the purpose of forming an opinion on the financial statements of the Fund.
+Our audit was conducted for the purpose of forming an opinion on the financial statements of the Water Revolving Fund of the State of Illinois, Environmental Protection Agency.
 The combining financial statements listed as supplementary information in the table of contents are presented for purposes of additional analysis and are not a required part of the financial statements.